wstaffordp/search-a-sorted/README.md

 # Search A Sorted

-A fast, non-interpolated sorted-list searching algorithm.
+It's a fast, non-interpolated sorted-list searching algorithm.

 `search_a_sorted_ascending()` and `search_a_sorted_descending()` are the searching functions that search for an element in a list of elements that are already sorted in either ascending or descending order.